 The venues to go to for new and emerging live music in Sheffield.

 A lot has changed in Sheffield’s music scene over the past decade.
-Here’s a fresh rundown of where to go to find the most exciting new music in the city.
+Here’s a fresh rundown of the live music venues in Sheffield you need to know about.

 Picture House Social